corentinplumet/corentinplumet.github.io/index.md

 To measure people's interest towards video games we will use the Wikipedia pageviews.
 Indeed, Wikipedia being the largest and most popular encyclopedia in the world, the pageviews of the website are a good metric to know what people are searching for and thus, are interested in.

 To categorize the lockdown of diiferent country, we will use the reported mobility of google from January 2020 until August 2020.
 It's like the GPS for lockdown strictness – the bigger the dip in people moving around, the tighter the lockdown grip.
-Simple enough, right?

 Our study focus extends to countries where a singular language predominantly prevails.
 This way we can link accurately Wikipedia page written in a specific language to a specific country.
 For example, we can assume that only swedish people are using wikipedia pages written in swedish.

 ## Mobility pattern

-The plot below present the moblity evolution between the 2020-02-15 and the 2020-08-25, taking as 0 the mobility on the first day of the interval.
+The plot below presents the moblity evolution between the 2020-02-15 and the 2020-08-25, taking as 0 the mobility on the first day of the interval.
 We got data for France, Denmark, Germany, Italy, Netehrlands, Norway, Serbia, Sweden, South Korea, Catalonia (Barcelona), Finland and Japan.
 Also the 2 red lines represent the 2 dates were we can statistically consider a mobility drop and then a normality comeback.

 <div align="center">
 <iframe